-All parents of children in Year 2 will be sent a letter by Southampton City Council at the start of the autumn term advising them that it is time to apply for a space at Junior School.
+Parents of children in Year 2 who pay their council tax to Southampton City Council will be sent a letter by Southampton City Council at the start of the autumn term advising them that it is time to apply for a space at Junior School.
 The application process is now online and can be found on the council website.
 Most of our children apply to transfer to Beechwood Junior School.
 When completing this application you must complete all three school choices with DIFFERENT JUNIOR SCHOOLS and return your application BEFORE the deadline to give your child the best possible chance of being awarded a place at your first choice of school.
 Applying for a space at a Primary School involves a different process and must not be applied for on the Junior School transfer form, you can ask at the office for an in-year transfer form.